Kasfia-Mostafa/kinetec/README.md

-# Gym Equipment Responsive Website
+# Kinetec - Gym Equipment Responsive Website

 ### Live : https://kinetec.vercel.app/

 ## Overview
-This project is a responsive website for gym equipment where users can:
+Kinetec is a responsive website for gym equipment where users can:
 - Add, remove, and update products
 - Search and sort products by price and category
 - Paginate through product listings